dhruvdcoder/Intelibugger/README.md

 ### What is this repository for? ###

-* This is an attempt to make an intellegent debugger for C/C++ code on Linux.
+* This is an attempt to make an intelligent debugger for C/C++ code on Linux.
 Following are the first major features:
 	1. Presenting variour views of the code like call graph at different granularities using the execution profile.
 	2. Map the top-level changes in the program behavior (can be represented using test programs) to sites in code.
-(The intellegent part)
+(The intelligent part)
 * Version : 1.0
 ### Progress so far ###
 * Working on the basic skeleton of debugger and the first feature of creating callgraphs.